gfargo/coco/README.md

 - **`changelog`**: create changelogs for the current branch or a range of commits.

+- **`recap`**: summarize changes from working-tree, or yesterday, or in the last month, or since the last tag!

 - **`init`**: step by step wizard to set up `coco` globally or for a project.

 ## Getting Started